dcorre/otrain/docs/installation.rst

 For both ways you will need to get the project first.

-The sources for otrainee can be downloaded from the `Github repo`_.
+The sources for otrain can be downloaded from the `Github repo`_.

 * Either clone public repository: